twitchy-ears/org-nanowrimo-setup-mode/README.md

                                           :background "gray10")))
                 (company-mode -1))))

-  ;; Setting up binds by hand in the :config section to avoid messing ;; up the org binds on machines where the file is not present for ;; shipping this config around.
-  ;;
-  ;; :bind (:map org-mode-map (("C-c C-x l" . (my/org-nanowrimo-setup-mode-refresh-outline))))

   :config
   (if (file-exists-p org-nanowrimo-setup-path)
       (progn

-        ;; Keybinds only being put in place if the file exists.
-        (define-key org-mode-map (kbd "C-c C-x n")
-          'org-nanowrimo-setup-tree-to-indirect-frame)
-        (define-key org-mode-map (kbd "C-c C-x o")
-          'org-nanowrimo-setup-outline-window-toggle)
-        (define-key org-mode-map (kbd "C-c C-x l")
-          'org-nanowrimo-setup-refresh-outline)

         ;; Similarly only require packages if file exists (use-package darkroom
           :ensure t